Backlight photography tips for magical photos

 2. Reflector

 Use a reflector for fill light to bounce light back into backlit subjects.
-With the light behind your subject, the side facing you will be in shadow.
-So, when photographing backlit people a reflector is essential for adding in catchlights.
+With the light behind your subject, the side facing you will be in shadow and the eyes lifeless.

-If you don’t have a reflector, you could use a white sheet on the ground.
-If your subject faces a white wall onto which the sun is shining, you’ve actually got a huge reflector and will have beautiful, soft, even light bouncing back.
+If you don’t have a photography reflector, you could use a white sheet on the ground.
+If your subject faces a white wall onto which the sun is shining, you’ve actually got a huge reflector.
+The diffused light that bounces back will be beautiful, soft and even.

 3. Flash

-Alternatively, you could use flash to fill in the shadow side of your subject.
-In this case it’s best not to use on camera flash.
-Rather set up a speedlight or strobe off camera as fill light.
+Alternatively, you could use off camera flash to fill in the shadow side of your subject.
+It’s best not to use on camera flash as the light it casts isn’t flattering for portraits.

 Processing tips for backlit photos